google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • A craft knife and a pair of sharp paper snips (scissors)

-• A bone folder (if you don't have one, use a blunt knife to score the paper and the rounded handle of the knife to crease the folds)
+• A bone folder (if you don't have one, use a blunt knife or a biro that has run out to score the paper and the rounded handle of the knife or the back of a spoon to crease the folds)

 • Some way to fasten the two folded sides of the card together.
 I used brads and gold cord on one card and eyelets and gold cord on another